opendocsg/slw-judgments-backfill/2014_SGHC_179/report.md

 CNB when he had no opportunity to do so to begin with.
 The Applicant further argued that no fair and

 proper procedure was followed prior to the decision being made by the PP. [note: 6] On this basis, given that the matter involved a person’s life, it was submitted that the PP had acted in bad faith.
-The Applicant also relied on the High Court decision of _Public Prosecutor v Chum Tat Suan_ [2014] 1 SLR 336 (“ _PP v Chum Tat Suan_ ”) to support his proposition that an accused cannot be expected to
+The Applicant also relied on the High Court decision of _Public Prosecutor v Chum Tat Suan_ <span class="citation">[2014] 1 SLR 336</span> (“ _PP v Chum Tat Suan_ ”) to support his proposition that an accused cannot be expected to

 provide information to assist the CNB _before_ the end of the trial. [note: 7] It was submitted that the accused should only be expected to assist the CNB _after_ the trial so as not to prejudice his defence at trial.